har5hit/PokeDex-KMP/README.md

 * helpers - Generic helper methods for mobile apps
 * core - Application specific common code which are shared by mostly all feature modules
 * feature_* - Feature module
+* shared - Umbrella module for ios.
+This module loads all sub gradle modules and creates a single framework file for adding to ios project.
 * android - Android host app
 * ios - iOS host app